hannahlawrence/sinctransform/docs/Quadrature.rst

+..  _Quadrature:
 Quadrature
 =========================================

-There are two built-in quadrature options when approximating the final integral (see `Derivation`_ page): Gauss-Legendre [2], and corrected trapezoidal quadrature [3].
+There are two built-in quadrature options when approximating the final integral (see :ref:`Derivation` page): Gauss-Legendre [2], and corrected trapezoidal quadrature [3].
 The choice is specified by the "quad" input parameter to each functon.
 The corrected trapezoidal rule is faster, particularly for inputs requiring many quadrature points (i.e. with high-valued :math:`k_i` or :math:`a_i`) with high requested precision, and is thus recommended.

 Comparison of Methods
 -----------------------